-By using your private health insurance, you are helping Wimmera Health Care Group to maintain facilities and provide more equipment and services.
+By using your private health insurance, you are helping Grampians Health Horsham to maintain facilities and provide more equipment and services.
 Your choice to be a private patient will make a real contribution to the future of local health services.

 Accounts Receivable (for payments to WHCG)